Could you inspire a logo for World Parkinson’s Day?

 “I hope that readers enjoy not only what I write, but also how I write.
 I’m a passionate lover of language, and this is my first book in English.”

 This book by US author and journalist Sheryl Jedlinski shares her insights into and practical advice about living with Parkinson’s.
-Aimed at those with Parkinson’s, care partners and medical professionals, this book offers something for everyone in the Parkinson’s community.
+Aimed at those with Parkinson’s, care partners and medical professionals, this book offers something for everyone in Parkinson’s community.

 “When I was diagnosed with Parkinson’s disease at age 44, I made it my mission to empower others to live well with this progressive, incurable condition – and to face lifechanging events with courage and dignity,” says Sheryl.